- Pets and Animals

 ●The expiration date on the product.
 Some manufacturers use an expiration date, others use a “best by” “best if sold by” or “best if consumed by” date.

 ● The net weight of the product.
-Don’t just say, “The tuna fish sized can” or “The middle sized bag.”
+Don’t just say, “The tuna fish sized can” or “The medium sized bag.”

 ● The purchase date and the exact location where you bought it.
 All of the big box stores and many independent retailers have multiple locations and officials will need to know which store you got the product from.